LSE-ME204/me204-2024-project-jesatuts2/docs/index.md

 There's a real potential to stir up some good gossip if I am able to integrate some information I already have about the judges into this data and find some patterns and (we secretly hope) *corruption*.
 Or unconscious bias, whatever.
 Nobody seems to be really tracking that sort of information and there's nothing a gymfan likes more than complaining about the judges. *What if we could evidence our whingeing?* That's the dream.

 Finally, I'd like to integrate the tools and skills I have built doing this assignment into my existing rails gymternet project, and buy myself some beach-time.
-If my fantasy team wins next year, I'll buy you a beer.
+If my fantasy team wins next year, I'll buy you a beer 🍻

-<sup>*</sup> as always, time began in 2015.
+<sup>* as always, time began in 2015.</sup>

 ![That's me out](https://i0.wp.com/balancebeamsituation.com/wp-content/uploads/2022/02/curtissalute.gif?resize=474%2C305&ssl=1)